 Vaccines for School

-This section provides information for parents, school administrators and staff, and health care professionals, on immunization requirements for school attendance in Oklahoma.
-This section also provides information on lesson plans for vaccine-preventable diseases and vaccines.
+This section provides information for parents, school administrators and staff, and health care professionals, on immunization requirements for school attendance in Oklahoma and links to lesson plans to educate students about vaccine-preventable diseases and vaccines.

 For College Students